petarivanovv9/graphql-api-ts-ddd-clean-architecture/README.md

 In the end, it's all about trade-offs.

+### Regarding the Code - illustrations & examples

+Most of the concepts explained here are illustrated under the `Billing` Domain.

+The code example in progress 🚧.
+I will be extending it step by step in the future.

+🔔 Subscribe to get notified or follow me on [LinkedIn](https://www.linkedin.com/in/petarivanovv9) for the newest updates.

+#### What's upcoming in the code example:

+- [ ] Add Dependency Injection - use `tsyringe`
+- [ ] Add `jest` and implement the missing tests
+- [ ] Extend the case study and domains with more examples and illustrations

 # High-Level Architecture Overview

 The core principle of Clean Architecture is that dependencies can only point inwards.